softwaremill/ox/doc/index.md

 [![](https://files.softwaremill.com/logo/logo.png "SoftwareMill")](https://softwaremill.com)

+## Other projects

+The wider goal of direct-style Scala is enabling teams to deliver working software quickly and with confidence.
+Our other projects, including [sttp client](https://sttp.softwaremill.com) and [tapir](https://tapir.softwaremill.com), also include integrations directly tailored towards direct-style.

 ## Commercial Support

 We offer commercial support for ox and related technologies, as well as development services.
 [Contact us](https://softwaremill.com/contact/) to learn more about our offer!